Loona 1/3

-Loona 1/3 (commonly stylized as LOONA 1/3 or LOOΠΔ 1/3) is the first sub-unit of South Korean girl group Loona, formed through a pre-debut project titled "Girl of the Month".
-The unit consists of 4 members, HeeJin, HyunJin, HaSeul, and ViVi.
+Loona 1/3 (commonly stylized in all caps or LOOΠΔ 1/3) is the first sub-unit of South Korean girl group Loona, formed through a pre-debut project titled "Girl of the Month".
+The unit consists of four members: HeeJin, HyunJin, HaSeul, and ViVi.
 They debuted on March 13, 2017, with the extended play Love & Live.

 History

 Pre-debut: Revealing of the first three members

 The first member to be revealed is HeeJin on September 26, 2016.
 She debuted with her single album HeeJin with the title track "ViViD" on October 5.
 On October 28, HyunJin was revealed to be the second member.
 She debuted with her solo album titled HyunJin and the title track "Around You" on November 18.
 A duet between her and HeeJin, titled "I'll Be There", was also released, along with a music video.
 The next member, HaSeul, was revealed on December 8.
 She debuted through her single album of the same name HaSeul with the title track "Let Me In", released on December 15.
 Another track titled "The Carol" was released as well, with the three revealed members HeeJin, HyunJin and HaSeul.